The LGBTQ Library

 Bullied: A Student, a School and a Case That Made History

-This Teaching Tolerance documentary chronicles one student’s ordeal at the hands of anti-gay bullies and offers an inspiring message of hope to those fighting harassment today.
+This Learning for Justice documentary chronicles one student’s ordeal at the hands of anti-gay bullies and offers an inspiring message of hope to those fighting harassment today.
 Our film kit includes a viewer’s guide with standards-aligned lesson plans and activities.

 by Bridget Birdsall